-URIS-1203 Introduction to Ibadah Credit Hours: 1 Contact Hours: 1 per week
+URIS-1203 Introduction to Ibadah

 This course is designed: To provide the students with proper knowledge about the Islamic way of life.
 To make them aware of the mis-activities and traditions existing contradicted with the basic faith and knowledge of Islam.
 To give them a clear concept about the all-embracing view of Ibadah in Islam.
 Ibadah: Its meaning and significance in Islam, Scope of Ibadah in Islam, Objectives of Ibadah, Conditions of Ibadah.
-Characteristics of Ibadah in Islam: Free from intermediaries, not being confined to specific places, All- embracing view.
-Position of specific Rituals, Its Significance and Teachings: Salah (Prayer), Sowm
+Characteristics of Ibadah in Islam: Free from intermediaries, not being confined to specific places,

-(Fasting), Zakah, Hajj (Pilgrimage).
+All- embracing view.
+Position of specific Rituals, Its Significance and Teachings: Salah (Prayer), Sowm (Fasting), Zakah, Hajj (Pilgrimage).
 Jihad: Its definition, significance, importance, classification from various aspects.
 Islam & Asceticism.

-URIS-2303 Introduction to Qur'an and Sunnah Credit Hours: 1 Contact Hours: 2 per week
+URIS-2303 Introduction to Qur'an and Sunnah

 The main objectives of this course are as follows: To make the students familiar with the Qur'an and Sunnah, as they are the main sources of Islamic Shariah.
-To achieve the main goal of the university of islamization of knowledge through enlightening the students with revealed knowledge of the Qur'an and the Sunnah, Introduction to Qur'an: Definition of the Qur'an (literally and terminology), Revelation of the Holy Qur'an Preservation and Compilation of the Holy Qur'an, Characteristics of the Holy Qur'an, Central subject-matter and the main themes of the Holy Qur'an, The necessity of the Holy Qur'an, The superiority of Holy Qur'an as a Scripture, Makki and Madani Surahs and the characteristics of each.
+To achieve the main goal of the university of islamization of knowledge through enlightening the students with revealed knowledge of the Qur'an and the Sunnah, Introduction to Qur'an: Definition of the Qur'an (literally and terminology), Revelation of the Holy Qur'an Preservation and Compilation of the Holy Qur'an, Characteristics of the Holy Qur'an, The superiority of Holy Qur'an as a Scripture, Makki and Madani Surahs and the characteristics of each.
 Abrogation (Nusk) in the Holy Qur'an and its classification, Inimitability of the Holy Qur'an, Asababunnauzul & its benefits.
-Introduction to Sunnah: Its meaning, definition and the difference between Sunnah and Hadith, The importance of Sunnah in Islamic Shariah, Explanation of some important terms of Sunnah, The authority of Sunnah in Islam, Collection and compilation of Sunnah, Method of distinguishing a genuine Hadith from a spurious Hadith 1) Al Dirayat 2) Al Riwayat.
+Introduction to Sunnah: Sunnah: Its meaning, definition and the difference between Sunnah and Hadith, The importance of Sunnah in Islamic Shariah, Explanation of some important terms of Sunnah, The authority of Sunnah in Islam, Collection and compilation of Sunnah, Method of distinguishing a genuine Hadith from a spurious Hadith 1) Al Dirayat 2) Al Riwayat.
 The Classification of Hadith: According to the reference to a particular authority, according the links in the isnad, According to the number of reporters involved in each stages of the isnad, According to the number in which the Hadith is reported, According to the reliability and the memory of the reporter.